JoeLollo21/SPL-Data-Analysis/README.md

 # Data-is-Culture
-Projects for my research assistantship.
+Projects for my research assistantship with Dr. Melanie Walsh.

+Resources include:
+- *Tweets of a Native Son*